nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Views detailed information of the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Displays contact Name, Phone, Email, Status, Remarks and Tags.
+* Displays contact Name, Phone, Email, Last Contacted Time, Status, Remarks and Tags.

 Examples:
 * `viewc 2` Displays detailed information related to the 2nd contact on the list.